tliutony/OpenDSA/RST/en/MHC/sorting.rst

 respect to the first two, and so on.
 As you take each bill, you would add it to the sorted pile that you have already made.
-This simple approach is the inspiration for :term:`Insertion Sort`.
+This simple approach is the inspiration for **insertion sort**.

 Insertion Sort iterates through a list of records.
 For each iteration, the current record is inserted in turn at the correct position within a sorted list composed of those records already processed.

-Below we see the first few iterations of Insertion Sort:
+Call the current record :math:`x`.
+Insertion sort will make room for :math:`x` by moving other records to the right.
+As it does so, it will compare :math:`x` with the record immediately preceding it.
+As soon as a record value less than or equal to :math:`x` is encountered, insertion sort knows to insert :math:`x` to the right of that record.

+Below we show an implementation of insertion sort alongside an animation that illustrates the algorithm:

-.. inlineav:: insertionsortCON ss
+.. inlineav:: insertionSortCON ss
    :long_name: Insertion Sort Slideshow
-   :links:
+   :links: AV/Sorting/mhcsortCON.css
-   :scripts: AV/Sorting/insertionsortCON.js
+   :scripts: AV/Sorting/insertionSortCON.js
    :output: show
    :keyword: Sorting; Insertion Sort

-This continues on with each record in turn.
-Call the current record :math:`x`.

-Insertion Sort will move it to the left so long as its value is less than that of the record immediately preceding it.

-As soon as a key value less than or equal to :math:`x` is encountered, Insertion Sort is done with that record because all records to its left in the array must have smaller keys.
+In the worst case, insertion sort requires :math:`O(n^2)` time.
+This is because each record may need to be moved all the way to the left -- think of the case where the smallest record is at the end of the list.

 Selection Sort
 --------------